-On Monday, the House of Commons passed legislation that includes pressuring federal authorities to officially designated the Canadian Proud Boys as terrorists.
-Although some part of the legislation is regarded as a step forward, many worry that mention of The Proud Boys specifically could be an empty gesture that won’t fix underlying problems.
+On Monday, the House of Commons passed legislation that includes pressuring federal authorities to officially designate the Canadian Proud Boys as terrorists.
+Although some part of the legislation is regarded as a step forward, many worry that the mention of The Proud Boys specifically could be an empty gesture that won’t fix underlying problems.

 Before it got shut down, Canadian reactionary and sole founder of the Proud Boys Gavin McInnes was one of the largest figures on Parler.
 His podcast series, Censored TV, is still one of the most popular names on Bitchute.

 Gavin McInnes is openly racist.
 He’s a Holocaust denier.
 He pushes conspiracies disparaging interracial relationships.
 He’s compared Palestinians to dogs.
 He’s said that a “disproportionate number” of Muslims are “mentally damaged inbreds”.
 He promotes violence against peaceful protesters.
 He thinks “95% of women would be happier at home” than in the workforce.